 Q: Festivals such as Wonderfruit and Further Future have become such a big hit among festival goers.
 What are the main star attraction of these two festivals that really kept people coming back for more?

 There are a few factors that appeal to festival goers.
 Both events are an evolution to the traditional point to many, music-focused model.
-While music is a core pillar, Wonderfruit and Further Future differentiates itself via highly curated content spanning numerous pillars, attendee participation and community.
+While music is a core pillar, Wonderfruit and Further Future differentiates itself via highly curated content spanning numerous pillars, attendee participation, and community.
 Further Future and Wonderfruit creates

-Further Future and Wonderfruit creates community with its attendees and deep emotional connections with the brand.
+Further Future and Wonderfruit creates a community with its attendees and deep emotional connections with the brand.
 Attendees from both events leave with the knowledge about the future of our world or how to preserve our world.

 Q: The festival landscape has certainly changed over the years.
 Although these concepts have already existed in the US/Europe, it may still be a new thing in Asia.
-What are some of the biggest concern you have when you were planning for the first Wonderfruit festival?
+What are some of the biggest concern you have when you were planning for the first Wonderfruit Festival?

 Speaking on behalf of the Wonderfruit team, there are are two major concerns.
 One was the steep learning curve in developing curiosity among the Asian audience to come give Wonderfruit a try.
 We were the first sustainability and conscious living focused festival, the first lifestyle camping festival and family friendly camping festival all in one.
 These are familiar concepts to the West and we knew we didn’t have any problem getting a western audience but for us, a key to long-term success was that we were attracting a regional Asian audience so they could experience what we were trying to do.
-Wonderfruit is after all an Asia-focused festival created by Asians.
+Wonderfruit is, after all, an Asia-focused festival created by Asians.

 The second major concern was execution.
 Wonderfruit in year one was already very ambitious, we were and will continue to be very content rich.
 With so many variables plus having camping and being remote, you’re exposed to many potential points of failure.
 As we were a new concept in Asia, it was difficult to communicate what we were trying to do and find the experience locally to execute.
 We had our share of shortcomings in year one and we’ve learnt a lot from it.